The Delaware and

 On May 31, 2017, the Authority began a low-dose (<4 ppb) herbicide injection of Sonar Genesis for up to 120 days targeting the hydrilla and other nuisance aquatic vegetation.
 At these low rates, there are no restrictions on fish/fish consumption, human/animal water consumption or contact.
 There are some recommended water irrigation usage restrictions that have been posted along the tred areas of the canal.
 All Canal water customers have been engaged in the management planning process and continue to be updated on the status of treatment.
 The herbicide application is showing promising signs of effectively controlling the Hydrilla and other nuisance aquatic plants.
 The Authority and consulting firm are monitoring the status of plants and the herbicide concentrations at several points along the Canal.
 For monitoring and project information, please visit http://www.njwsa.org/hydrilla.html

 Emerald Ash Borer Tree removal project

-UPDATE EMERALD ASH BORER TREE REMOVAL PROJECT: Be advised - Work to begin Monday 2/27 along towpath in the South Bound Brook area.
-Trail re-routing or closures may take place.
+UPDATE EMERALD ASH BORER TREE REMOVAL PROJECT: Be advised - Ash removal will continue along the towpath in the Zarapath area.

 The Department of Environmental Protection (DEP) is in the process of developing a comprehensive management plan for the Bull’s Island Recreation Area upper river camping section, which includes hazardous tree removal and reforestation.
 The upper river campground/low lying area campsites are closed for public access until the area can be reopened for passive recreational use.
 The down river campsites are closed for the 2012 camping season pending a second phase tree assessment which will be conducted over the summer.
 Day use activities in the lower river section, including the boat ramp and picnic area remain open.